 Etsy Shop | How To Make Money On Etsy

 Have you got a passion for classic or vintage style?
 Are you currently an aspiring artist?
 Is crafting hobbies that you want?
-In the event that you answered yes to these questions, there’s money to be made on Etsy!
+If you answered yes to these questions, there’s money to be made on Etsy!

 If you don’t know Etsy, the website is an online market place focused on vintage and old items, art and handmade crafts.
-The website is different from eBay, it really is more centered on vintage and/or vintage items.
+The site is different from eBay, and it is more centred on vintage or vintage items.
 You can see it as an online arts and crafts festival.
-The website is incredibly popular, attracting millions of visitors every month, so you have a very large group of individuals that you could potentially attract as clients.
+The website is incredibly popular, attracting millions of visitors every month, so you have a vast group of individuals that you could potentially attract as clients.

-With Etsy, you create your own personal online store, where you can take customer orders.
+With Etsy, you create your online store, and you can take customer orders.
 You then complete the orders yourself and receive payments through PayPal or some other methods.
-The cost of using Etsy is pretty low, and many people can generate a good secondary or even primary earnings by selling items on the site.
+The cost of using Etsy is pretty low, and many people can generate an excellent secondary or even primary earnings by selling items on the site.
 To start out using Etsy to generate income online, stick to these easy steps:

 1. Decide what you can sell.